MTKruto/website/src/installation.md

 deno add jsr:@mtkruto/mtkruto
 ```

-2. If your project is developed using Node.js with a framework like (Next.js, SvelteKit, etc.) or a bundler (Parcel, Vite, etc.), install MTKruto using one of the following commands
+2. If your project is developed using Node.js with a framework like (Next.js, SvelteKit, etc.) or a bundler (Parcel, Vite, etc.), install MTKruto using one of the following commands.

 {{ "jsr:@mtkruto/mtkruto" |> install }}